Kong/docs.konghq.com/app/konnect/getting-started/deploy-service.md

 http://localhost:8000/mock
 ```

 If successful, you should see the homepage for `mockbin.org`.
-On your service
-version overview page, you’ll see a record for status code 200.
+In the runtime manager for the route, you’ll see a record for status code 200.
 This might
 take a few moments.

 And that's it!
 You have your first service set up, running, and routing